facioquo/stock-indicators-python-quickstart/README.md

       ))
    ```

-   > For a quickstart that includes converting from quotes from Pandas DataFrame, see our online ReplIt code example: [Williams Fractal indicator](https://replit.com/@daveskender/Stock-Indicators-for-Python-Williams-Fractal).
+   > For a quickstart that includes converting quotes from Pandas DataFrame, see our online ReplIt code example: [Williams Fractal indicator](https://replit.com/@daveskender/Stock-Indicators-for-Python-Williams-Fractal).

 4. Calculate an indicator from the quotes